PeterCamilleri/mysh/README.md

 exit           | Exit mysh.
 gls {-l} {mask}| Display the loaded ruby gems.
 Use optional -l for a more details and a mask to limit output. history {index}| The mysh command history.
-If an index is specified, get the command with that index value. load file      | Load a ruby program or mysh script file into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh. say <stuff>    | Display the text in the command arguments.
+If an index is specified, get the command with that index value. load file      | Load a ruby program, mysh script, or text file into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh. say <stuff>    | Display the text in the command arguments.